kowabunga-cloud/kowabunga-cloud.github.io/content/en/manifest/index.md

 {{% /blocks/cover %}}

 {{% blocks/lead %}}
 Kowabunga is Free & Open Source Software (FOSS) and always will be.
-We believe in vendor neutrality and that everyone should be able to run software on its own, without any technical or commercial limitations, advertsing, licensing or patent constraint.
+We believe in vendor neutrality and that everyone should be able to run software on its own, without any technical or commercial limitations, advertising, licensing or patent constraint.
 Free software is a fundamental right and Kowabunga will always be free.
 {{% /blocks/lead %}}

 {{% blocks/section %}}